 Knock twice on the glass of the LG InstaView’s door and the contents will emerge through a picture window.
 This saves energy (and your food) since you won’t need to open the fridge over and over again to peruse its contents.

 At 27 cubic feet, this refrigerator offers ample storage, as well as a Smart Cooling system designed to keep even temperamental foods fresh.
 The multi-flow air system includes vents above the door, not just at the back of the fridge, meaning no more front-of-the-fridge warm spots.
-This Energy Star-certified appliance also has a pharmaceutical water filter, two humidity-controlled crisper drawers, and an interior gliding drawer for storing flatter items.
-The 8.8-cubic foot freezer section has two sliding drawers, to maximize space.
+This Energy Star-certified appliance also has a pharmaceutical water filter, two humidity-controlled crisper drawers, and an interior gliding deli drawer for storing flatter items.
+The freezer section has two sliding drawers, to maximize space.

 Best Counter-Depth: KitchenAid KRFC300E French Door Counter-Depth Refrigerator